pyg-team/pytorch_geometric/docs/source/notes/installation.rst

 ============

 We have outsourced a lot of functionality of `PyTorch Geometric <https://github.com/rusty1s/pytorch_geometric>`_ to other packages, which needs to be installed first.
-These packages come with their own CPU and GPU kernel implementations based on `C FFI <https://github.com/pytorch/extension-ffi/>`_ and the newly introduced `C++/CUDA extensions <https://github.com/pytorch/extension-cpp/>`_.
+These packages come with their own CPU and GPU kernel implementations based on `C FFI <https://github.com/pytorch/extension-ffi/>`_ and the newly introduced `C++/CUDA extensions <https://github.com/pytorch/extension-cpp/>`_ in PyTorch 0.4.0.

+Ensure that PyTorch 0.4.0 is installed.
 If CUDA is available, ensure that ``nvcc`` is accessible from your terminal, e.g. by typing ``nvcc --version``.
 If not, add CUDA (e.g. ``/usr/local/cuda/bin``) to your ``$PATH``.
 Then run:

 .. code-block:: none